SwitchX: Gmin-Gmax Switching for Energy-Efficient and Robust Implementation of Binary Neural Networks on ReRAM Xbars: Conclusion

-This work was supported in part by C-BRIC, Center for Brain-inspired Computing, a JUMP center sponsored by DARPA and SRC, the National Science Foundation (Grant\#1947826), the Technology Innovation Institute, Abu Dhabi and the Amazon Research Award.
+\begin{acks} This work was supported in part by C-BRIC, a JUMP center sponsored by DARPA and SRC, Google Research Scholar Award, the National Science Foundation (Grant \#1947826), TII (Abu Dhabi), the DARPA AI Exploration (AIE) program, and the DoE MMICC center SEA-CROGS (Award \#DE-SC0023198). \end{acks}

-\begin{IEEEbiography}[{ }]{Abhiroop Bhattacharjee} received B.E.\ in Electrical and Electronics from B.I.T.S Pilani, India, in 2020.
-He joined Yale University, USA, in 2020 as a Ph.D. student in the Electrical Engineering department.
-Prior to joining Yale University, he worked as a guest researcher in the Chair for Processor Design, TU Dresden, Germany, in 2020 and as a research intern in the Institute of Materials in Electrical Engineering-I, RWTH Aachen University, Germany, in 2019.
-His research interests lie in the areas of adversarial security and process in-memory architectures for neuromorphic circuits. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Priyadarshini Panda} obtained her Ph.D. from Purdue University, USA, in 2019.
-She joined Yale University, USA, as an assistant professor in the Electrical Engineering department in August, 2019.
-She received the B.E. degree in Electrical \& Electronics Engineering and the M.Sc. degree in Physics from B.I.T.S.
-Pilani, India, in 2013.
-She was the recipient of outstanding student award in physics for academic excellence.
-From 2013-14, she worked in Intel, India on RTL design for graphics power management.
-She has also worked with Intel Labs, USA, in 2017 and Nvidia, India in 2013 as research intern.
-She has been awarded the Amazon Research Award for 2019-20.
-Her research interests lie in robust and energy efficient neuromorphic computing, deep learning and related applications through algorithm-hardware co-design.